 As History majors, you have all either completed or are in the process of completing a research paper that conforms to the Guidelines for Research Papers for the History Department.
 (These research papers are 20 to 25 pages in length and are based on primary-source research.)

-Friday, February 3, 2017: Students assigned to groups and seminar meeting times.
+Monday, February 10, 2020: Students assigned to groups and seminar meeting times

 The Comprehensive will consist of the following:

-This five page summary is due by 2:30 pm on Friday, January 27, 2017 and should be submitted via this online webform.
+This five-page summary is due by 2:30 pm on MONDAY, FEBRUARY 3, 2020 and should be submitted via this online webform.

-- An Oral Presentation of your Research Findings: This will be a ten minute presentation to a small group consisting of five or six other History seniors and two department faculty members.
-These presentations will take place sometime between February 13 and 17; a group and date will be assigned to you by Friday, February 3.
+- An Oral Presentation of your Research Findings: This will be a ten-minute presentation to a small group consisting of five or six other History seniors and two department faculty members.
+These presentations will take place sometime between February 17 and 21; a group and date will be assigned to you by Monday, February 10.
 The oral presentation should include a statement of your argument and your major research findings, as well as a discussion of the broader historical questions that you engage.
 You may use visual media in your presentation.

-If you have any questions about the Comps, please do not hesitate to contact either your adviser or Sean Redding, Department Chair.
+If you have any questions about the Comps, please do not hesitate to contact either your adviser or Department Chair Hilary Moss.